DigitalPasts/DigitalPasts.github.io/docs/BEn.md

 ## Vision

-We plan that several years from now (although we cannot say for sure how many), when archaeologists and philologists are on an excavation site and discovering a new archive of cuneiform texts, they will be able to take a picture of each tablet, and get a transliteration and translation of the texts; a possible dating based on the handwriting, even a suggested scribe or scribal group; genre attribution; and more.
+We plan that several years from now (although we cannot say for sure how many), when archaeologists and philologists are on an excavation site and discovering a new archive of cuneiform texts, they will be able to take a picture of each tablet, and get a rough transliteration and translation of the texts; a possible dating based on the handwriting, even a suggested scribe or scribal group; genre attribution; and more.
 We plan to have online editing tools for cuneiform texts, for researchers to edit and improve upon the engine's initial results.
 We plan to create virtual reality tours of the ancient capitals and steppe of Mesopotamia and Anatolia, and gamify the learning experience for students.
 This will revolutionize the field of assyriology from a niche subject to one that is better known and studied, expedite the research process significantly, and exponentially increase our knowledge of one the earliest and most prospering societies in the world.